-As at December 31, 2011, Bristol Water had outstanding £44.5 million of RPI-linked secured bonds due 2041 (with a real interest rate of 2.701%).
+As at December 31, 2012, Bristol Water had outstanding £45.7 million of RPI-linked secured bonds due 2041 (with a real interest rate of 2.701%).
 The bonds acceded to the same covenant package as provided for the Artesian loans described above.
-In addition, under the terms of the bonds, no more than 20% of Bristol Water's total debt/regulated capital value ("RCV") may fall due during any two year period and no more than 40% of Bristol Water's total debt/RCV may fall due during any five year regulatory period.